nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 # PCB Design Tips

 C.H.I.P.
 Pro was created to be seamlessly embedded into products and we at NTC are here to help you do that.
 Are you ready to go from breadboard to PCB?
-Here are some points to help you along the way while you design your product.
+Here are some points to help you along the way while you design your first PCB.

 ![C.H.I.P.
 Pro PCBs](images/boards.jpg)

+## Ordering C.H.I.P.
+Pros

+Order C.H.I.P.
+Pro in small or large quantities from our [store](https://nextthing.co/pages/store).
+To start, we recommend ordering a handful to prototype with, then ramping up to quantities.

+## Tech Documents

+We are open source so you will find design and technical documents on our Github account.
+For convenience, here are all the technical documents that relate to designing a PCB from our Github in one place.

 * [C.H.I.P.
 Pro datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Datasheets/CHIP_PRO_Datasheet_v1.0.pdf)
 * C.H.I.P.
 Pro Manual